embesozzi/apisix-authz-openfga/README.md

 a.
 Identifies the user based on the access token received, which means that the API is using OAuth 2.0 as one of the authorization protocols.

 b.
-Checks if the user has the defined relationship with the object invoking the authorization check endpoint that comes with the OpenFGA platform.
+Checks whether the user meets the defined relationship criteria with the object by invoking the **authorization check** endpoint — if a single authorization check is required — or the **authorization batch check** — if multiple authorization checks are needed — provided by the OpenFGA platform.
 Based on the result:
 - Authorizes access to the upstream service when the OpenFGA authorization checks evaluate successfully.
 - Responds with 403 Forbidden if the OpenFGA authorization checks fail.
 - Responds with a 500 Internal Server Error in case of an unexpected error.